 Is it safe to have sex in pregnancy?

-Is it safe to have an orgasm?
+Is it safe to have an orgasm when I am pregnant?

 - you feel physically uncomfortable during sex

-- you are feeling anxious about parenthood.
+- you feel anxious about childbirth or parenthood

 How will my partner feel about sex during my pregnancy?